- »What Role Did Caledonia Play in Flutter-TSG Deal?

 The deal is huge.

-Flutter Entertainment announced it would acquire The Stars Group in a dal worth nearly £10 million.
+Flutter Entertainment announced it would acquire The Stars Group in a deal worth nearly £10 billion.
 The result will be a “global leader in sports betting and gaming.”

 Some believe an Australian investment banker named Will Vicars had quite a role in making it happen.